timkimadobe/aepsdk-edge-android/Documentation/api-reference.md

 ### ExperienceEvent

 Experience Event is the event to be sent to Edge Network.
-The XDM data is required for any Experience Event being sent using the Edge extension.
+The XDM data is required for any Experience Event being sent using the Edge Network extension.

 #### Java
 ```java